cuongtv89ks/cuongtv89ks.github.io/_posts/2017-01-4-Drone-Project-Part-1.md

 ---

 When I was a undergraduate student, I saw my seniors played and tried to make something flied.
-At that time, I don't know what is it and how it could fly.
+At that time, I don't know what it is and how it could fly.
 And they just said to me that I called something is Drone.
 With propellers, motors, MCU, controller, gyro & accelerometer, they said in detailed, of course, at 2nd-year I can not understand anything about these components or devices.
 Just something can fly.
-And it made me curious and excited.
-Until now, I have a chance to make it for my own.
+It has been making me curious and excited.
+Until now, I have a chance to build it for my own.

 There are a lot of drone projects with open source even open hardware for users.
 However, this project I hope I can build a quadcopter by my self.
-Additionally, this project is relative with my master thesis that I am researching about using ring gesture control device to control drone.
+Additionally, this project is relative with my master thesis that I am researching about using a ring gesture control device to control drone.

 I will update processes in this blog.